-Morgane Copp is a French-American architectural designer based in Los Angeles.
+Morgane Copp is a French-American architectural designer based in San Francisco & Los Angeles.
 She holds a BArch from the University of Nottingham and an MArch I from UCLA AUD, where she graduated with distinction.
-She has taught as an Assistant Director of the AUD Summer Programs as well as led workshops around the world, most recently in Marseille, France.
+She has taught at UCLA AUD and California College of Arts (CCA), as well as served as Associate Director of the AUD Summer Programs.
+Copp has been a critic at UCLA AUD, USC, USD, CCA, and UC Berkeley.
 Her work and research focus on image-making through speculative scenarios, whilst always questioning the default.
+Her latest work interrogates the role of the architect in dense forms of urbanism, exploring opportunities that can be found in between existing structures, whilst challenging the conventions of preservation.

-Prior to joining UCLA faculty, Copp practiced architecture internationally in Athens, New York, Basel, San Diego, and Los Angeles, at offices including Herzog & de Meuron and Rob Wellington Quigley Architects.
+Copp has practiced architecture internationally in Athens, New York, Basel, San Diego, and Los Angeles, at offices including Herzog & de Meuron and Rob Wellington Quigley Architects.
 She has worked on a wide array of typologies and scales, ranging from high-end commercial towers to affordable housing projects in California.
-Her latest work interrogates the role of the architect in dense forms of urbanism, exploring opportunities that can be found in between existing structures, whilst challenging the conventions of preservation.
+Copp is now Project Designer at Young & Ayata, leading the international winning-competition entry of an Agriculture Institute in South Korea.